Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Topical rainforests are almost exclusively located between the two tropics, at 23.5degN and S from the equator.
 They are categorised by:
 - having high average temperatures (around **27degC**)
 - little variation in temperatures seasonally
-- and **very high annual precipitation (>2000mm)**.
+- **very high annual precipitation (>2000mm)**.
 Although the precipitation can vary seasonally, with Manaus recording 6x more rainfall in winter/spring compared to summer, there is no dry season.
 - **Net primary productivity** (the net gain of carbon stored in an ecosystem) is about **2,500g/m^3^/yr**.

 Undisturbed tropical rainforests absorb over 30 tonnes of C/ha/yr, and respire 24.5t C/ha/yr.
 The amount of total carbon stored in all rainforests is around 100 GtC, with 1-3GtC annually absorbed from the atmosphere.